The virus for Android smartphones

 Step 1: Get root permissions, download KingRoot

-Download the APK of KingRoot from the official website (you have to do a search on Google: since the link changes all the time, I can't put it here ...), the application will be downloaded and placed among the downloads.
+Download the apk of KingRoot From the official website (search on Google must be carried out: since the link changes continuously, I can't put it here ...), the application will be downloaded and positioned among the downloads.

 Step 2: Get root permissions, install KingRoot